Cerenaut/run-framework/README.md

 Note: All scripts (here and in 'agi') utilise environmental variables defined in a 'variables' file.
 Every script begins by sourcing this file. ```/resources/variables-template.sh``` is an example with explanations of each variable.
 You can modify that file, or create your own instead.
 *IMPORTANT:* Then set the ENV variable ```VARIABLES_FILE``` to it using the full path.

+**Note also that:**

+* Be careful to set these correctly.
+Read the meaning in the comments, of each variable.
+You use these to set things like the location of your dataset.
+* Also very important is that you may need multiple variables files.
+There is one for each location that the system is running in.
+For example, for the experiments that run on Jenkins, there is a variables file on Jenkins, for the EC2 machine, as well as for the Docker container.

 ## Setup Environment
 - get the latest latest
 	- [this code](https://github.com/ProjectAGI/run-framework) and